neo4j-drivers/testkit/README.md

     Path to driver repository
   * TEST_BRANCH
     Name of testkit branch.
 When running locally set this to 'local'.
+  * TEST_BUILD_CACHE_ENABLED
+    Set to `true` to enable build cache persistence via Docker Volumes for supported build systems.
+Only Maven is supported at the moment and it stores its data in `testkit-m2` volume.

 ```console
 export TEST_DRIVER_NAME=go